 Family is important to me.
 I met my husband in Louisville in 1998 and we were married less than eight months later.
 We are polar opposites in nearly every way imaginable, but where it counts we have a strong foundation.
 We are celebrating 21 years and that’s an amazing feat this day and age.
 Over those years we have created a beautiful family.

 My oldest: Isn’t she a beauty!
 She is as random as one can be and is always so much fun.
 She is passionate about people and is a social guru for sure!
 She says she isn’t a writer but I’ve read some amazing things authored by her.
-She is smart as all get out, not even out of high school and is on her second semester of college, and plans on being a nurse practitioner.
-(Maybe even a doctor) We shall see.
-I recently got her addicted to the Fever Series by Karen Moning.
-Squueeallll!!!
+She is smart as all get out, not even out of high school and is on her second semester of college, and wants to be a speech pathologist.
+She loves painting and spending time with her boyfriend of three years.

 My youngest surprised us all when we thought we had accomplished the perfect family.
 Along came fate (God) and proved to us how terribly wrong we were.
 She is an advocate for animals, an artist, and holds a great imagination.
-I’m not yet sure whether writing will take over her or if her drawing will become more prevalent.
-Time will tell.
+She’s looking at computer programming but who knows with that mind of hers.
+The world is her oyster!

 As for myself, I am a collection of my past, present, and future.
 I pretend I’m not socially savvy, however I love reaching out to others.
 I learned from past experiences writing is therapeutic; it propelled me through many difficult times.
 I am a writer, a book collector, a mentor, an advocate for those who are in pain, and so much more.
 Today I utilize my skills both artistically and professional as a professional counselor and family crisis interventionist.
 My goal is to continue writing, allowing myself to drown in words, until my last breath.